amanhaidry/TechnicalDocs/README.md

 ![Screenshot of the HTML Documentation Page](output/Screenshot%202025-04-20%20112558.png)

-## License
+## Deployed Link

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+You can view the live project here: [Technical Doc](https://amanhaidry.github.io/TechnicalDocs/)